 It is believed that rituals and worship have been performed here without a break, hence Mundeshwari is considered one of the most ancient Hindu temples in India.
 The temple is visited by a large number of pilgrims each year, particularly during the Ram Navami, Shivratri festivals.
 A big annual fair is held nearby during the Navratri visited by thousands

 Changu Narayan Temple in Kathmandu

-This marvellous temple belongs to 325 AD during the reign of Licchavi King Hari Datta Verma.
+Changu Narayan Temple belongs to 325 AD during the reign of Licchavi King Hari Datta Verma.
 It is considered as one of the oldest Hindu temple.
 This temple is said to be one of the richest structures in Nepal because of the history associated with it.
 It is a pagoda-style temple and is rich in the artistically inscribed forms.
 It holds many different monuments and structures of Nepalese art from 5th to 12th century.
 History states that this was considered to be an extremely sacred site during the 3rd century.